Kevin-P-Kerr/ND-S/README.md

-# ND-S: A Non-Deterministic Scheme Interpeter #
+# ND-S: A Non-Deterministic Scheme Interpreter #

 ## What It Is ##
 ND-S is a Scheme interpreter that supports chronological backtracking through a special form called amb.
 For example, we can open the REPL and type the following: